Due before the start of lecture on March 3, 2026.

 an approach based on merging to create and return a new array

-containing the intersection of the values in a1 and a2 – i.e.,
+containing the union of the values in a1 and a2 – i.e., all

-all values that are found in both of the original arrays.
-The result
+values that are found in one or both of the original arrays.
+The

-should be in sorted order, and it should not include any duplicate
+result should be in sorted order, and it should not include any

-values.
-For example, if you add the following test code to a main
+duplicate values.
+For example, if you add the following test code

 it should display: